frkncs/BraveCollector/README.md

 <li><kbd>Q</kbd> Throw Spell</li>
 <li><kbd>Left Click</kbd> Attack</li></h3>

+<br>You can break the chest with attacking (casual attack or spell) and you can also collect coins with spell

 <br>
 <h2>I wanna add 2 more features by the way.</h2>
 <li><s>Lose condition :D. Currently we can't lose game, we have to lose when we get enough damage</s></li>